secretstartups/handbook/sales/forecasting/index.html.md

       * Net ARR - Commit, 50/50 & Best Case
       * Gross ARR - Commit & Best Case
       * Renewal Loss - Commit & Best Case
-  * Gross ARR will be your bookings, a positive value; Renewal Loss will be for lost renewal ARR, represented by a negative value.
+  * Gross ARR will be your bookings, a positive value; Renewal Loss will be for lost ARR Basis, represented by a negative value.
       * The Won column is calculated dynamically.
 For Managers and certain sales teams it will be the Net ARR amount while for individual reps on Gross plans, it will be the Gross ARR amount, which excludes Renewals with Negative ARR.
   * The result will be your Net ARR, which will be your official value submitted.
   * Also note that you will see the following columns on this tab: